Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Quantum Decision Problem

-Wallace defines a \emph{quantum decision problem} as being specified by: \begin{itemize} \item A separable Hilbert space $\H$. \item A collection $\E$ of subspaces of $\H$, closed under the operations\footnote{$E\wedge F$ is the intersection of subspaces $E$ and $F$, $E\vee F$ the closure of the span of their union, and $E^\perp$ the orthogonal complement.
-We use $E\perp F$ to indicate $E$ and $F$ are orthogonal, and $\dot{\vee}$ for disjunctions of orthogonal subspaces.} of conjunction $\wedge$, disjunction $\vee$, and complement $\perp$, and with $\H\in\E$. \item A partition $\R$ of $\H$ (a \emph{partition} of $E\in\E$ is a set of mutually orthogonal elements of $\E$ whose disjunction is $E$). \item A subset $\M\subset\E$ such that any $E\in\E$ has a partition in elements of $\M$. \item For each $E\in\E$, a set $\U_E$ of unitary operators from $E$ into $\H$.\footnote{Wallace's definition includes some conditions, which we placed with the Richness Axioms.} \end{itemize}
+In Wallace's latest formalization \cite{Wallace2010,Wallace2012} of Deutsch's ideas, the formal presentation is preceded by an informal one.
+As our focus here is a formal analysis of the proof, discussion of ideas behind concepts and axioms will be limited, and we refer to \cite{Wallace2012} for further information.
+The reader is invited to take a look at the Appendix first, as the classical case is simpler and helps grasping the ideas in the proof.

-A solution to the problem is given by a \emph{preference order} $\succ_\psi$, for each state $\psi$ belonging to some $M\in\M$.
-This is an order on $\U_M$, satisfying some axioms to be defined later.
-This notation is ambiguous when $\psi$ is in more than one $M\in\M$, but, as $\succ_{\psi,M}$ would be too cumbersome, Wallace leaves $M$ implicit.
-However, as his \nameref{ax:MacIndif} axiom implies this order does not depend on $\psi$ but only on $M$, a better notation might have been $\succ_M$.
+Wallace defines a \emph{quantum decision problem} as being specified by: \begin{itemize} \item A separable Hilbert space $\HH$. \item A collection $\E$ of closed\footnote{We added this condition, to avoid the possibility of $(E^\perp)^\perp\neq E$, for example.} subspaces of $\HH$, with $\HH\in\E$, forming a complete Boolean algebra under countable operations of conjunction $\wedge$, disjunction $\vee$, and complement $\perp$ (see section \ref{sec:Events} for definitions).
+A \emph{partition} of $E\in\E$ is defined as a set of mutually orthogonal elements of $\E$ whose disjunction is $E$. \item A subset $\M\subset\E$ such that any $E\in\E$ has a partition in elements of $\M$. \item A finite\footnote{We added this assumption for simplicity.
+See section \ref{sec:Rewards} for a discussion.} partition $\R$ of $\HH$. \item For each $E\in\E$, a set $\U_E$ of unitary operators from $E$ into $\HH$.\footnote{Wallace includes some requirements, which we placed with the Richness Axioms (section \ref{sec:Richness Axioms}).} \end{itemize}